otter-sec/solana-verified-programs-api/README.md

   }
   ```

-  - If there are asny errors the response will be:
+  - If there are any errors the response will be:

   ```json
   {